takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ## Gender

 Gender is an important part of many people’s identity.
-Stereotypes and assumptions about gender can make its way into product experiences and leave people feeling excluded or misrepresented.
+Stereotypes and assumptions about gender can make their way into product experiences and leave people feeling excluded or misrepresented.
 When you do talk about gender, be intentional.
 Only use gendered language if it makes your content more inclusive and accurate.

 ### Internationalization